Patch of Invisibility: Naturalistic Physical Black-Box Adversarial Attacks on Object Detectors: Experiments and Results

-We begin by delineating the implementation details of our experiments, followed by the qualitative and quantitative experiments themselves, focusing on the effectiveness of the proposed adversarial patch in two settings: 1) digital environments, specifically, the INRIA person dataset \citep{dalal2005histograms}, where we target images with one person, to facilitate optimization; 2) physical environments, as demonstrated through recorded videos in various real-life scenes.
-We also performed several ablation studies, presented in \autoref{sec:discussion}, aimed at refining various hyperparameters, ultimately leading to the creation of a physically generated adversarial patch that appears more natural, while maintaining comparable attack performance.
-We evaluated our proposed attack performance against four black-box attacks \citep{croce2022sparse,andriushchenko2020square,ilyas2018black}.
+We begin by delineating the implementation details of our experiments, followed by the quantitative and qualitative experiments themselves, focusing on the effectiveness of the proposed adversarial patch using the INRIA person dataset \citep{dalal2005histograms}, where we target images with one person, to facilitate optimization; note that while we used single-person images for optimization, testing was done on the \textit{entire} dataset, which includes both single and multi-person images.
+We also performed several ablation studies (\autoref{subsec:ablation}) to refine hyperparameters.
+We also conducted transferability checks against five different models, five black-box attacks \citep{croce2022sparse,andriushchenko2020square,ilyas2018black,bergstra2012random} and two white-box attacks \citep{hu2021naturalistic,thys2019fooling} to assess the generality of our attack.
+To further evaluate the naturalness of the patches, we also included a subjective human survey, which can be found in \autoref{sec:naturalness_assessment}.
+The code will be available on GitHub at \url{anonymized}.